 This research examines the growth of home ownership and its tenure dominance in Australia post World War II.
 It builds a statistical analysis of Australian ownership trends, most notably for younger households (ages 25–34 and 35–44), over the last four decades and presents a comparative analysis of ownership trends for equivalent countries.

-This study identified five Australian housing markets that could be made more efficient using online technology to match highly specific ‘buyers’ and ‘sellers’.
+This research identifies five Australian housing markets that could be improved or made more efficient using online technology to match highly specific ‘buyers’ and ‘sellers’.